What this means for residents

 Deputy Mayor

-The Deputy Mayor helps coordinate the city-wide picture by comparing needs across neighbourhoods, identifying gaps or duplication, supporting budget discussions, representing Owen Sound at Grey County Council alongside the Mayor, and maintaining continuity when the Mayor is unavailable.
+The Deputy Mayor helps coordinate the city-wide picture by comparing needs across wards, identifying gaps or duplication, supporting budget discussions, representing Owen Sound at Grey County Council alongside the Mayor, and maintaining continuity when the Mayor is unavailable.
 This role helps the whole city remain balanced, attentive, and fair.

 Mayor